madolson/placeholderkv-2/CONTRIBUTING.md

 # Project governance

-The Valkey project is led by a Technical Steering Commitee, whose responsibilities are laid out in [GOVERNANCE.md](GOVERNANCE.md).
+The Valkey project is led by a Technical Steering Committee, whose responsibilities are laid out in [GOVERNANCE.md](GOVERNANCE.md).

 # IMPORTANT: HOW TO USE VALKEY GITHUB ISSUES